CircuitData/CircuitData-Language/README.md

 ```

 ## JSON schema
 JSON schema is available in at its [own site (schema.circuitdata.org)](http://schema.circuitdata.org) in version folders.
-To link to it, please use the raw link.
 The schema allows you to validate your OTTP file syntax.
 An example of how this is done in Ruby with the [json-schema GEM](https://github.com/ruby-json-schema/json-schema) below:

 ```
 ottp = '{